How to make people read your articles?

 Medicine: difficult topics need clear explanations

-Medical copywriting is more complex than any other type of copywriting.
+Medical content writing is more complex than any other type of copywriting.
 Here, words have precise definitions; thus, their usage is far more restricted.
 You must pay close attention to what you write and possess an excellent command of the language and terms you use.
 Medical terminology can be confusing and sound exotic to an unfamiliar reader; it is your responsibility to present complex medical concepts understandably and logically.
 Without proper knowledge of the industry, you may end up delivering unsuitable or inaccurate content to your readers.
 Tackling medical writing takes time, but it is time well-spent.

 Ask PubMED or Google Scholar